Itential-Pre-Builts/AWS-EC2-REST/documentation/Create VPC - AWS - EC2 - REST.md

 ## Overview

-Add Ingress Rule to Security group in AWS
+Create a VPC in AWS

 Capabilities include:
-- The workflow is used to add Ingress Rule to Security group in AWS
+- The workflow is used to create a VPC in AWS

 ## Getting Started

 ### Supported IAP Versions

 Itential Workflow Projects are built and tested on particular versions of IAP.
 In addition, Workflow Projects are often dependent on external systems and as such, these Workflow Projects will have dependencies on these other systems.
-This version of **Add Ingress Rule to Security Group - AWS - EC2 - REST** has been tested with:
+This version of **Create VPC - AWS - EC2 - REST** has been tested with:

 - IAP **2023.1**